nexis-xyz/nexis-xyz/README.md

-# Welcome to Dragon Solutions!
+# Welcome to Nexis Systems!

 ![Full Stack Developers](https://img.shields.io/badge/Full_Stack_Developers-%3C%2F%3E-brightgreen)

 ## About Us

-We are Dragon Solutions, a team of passionate Full Stack Developers dedicated to delivering innovative and scalable web applications.
+We are Nexis Systems, a team of passionate Full Stack Developers dedicated to delivering innovative and scalable web applications.
 Our diverse expertise allows us to tackle complex challenges and create state-of-the-art solutions tailored to our clients' needs.

 ## Our Skills